 Students have the opportunity to obtain supervised observation and clinical practice experience under the guidance of the clinical faculty.
 The program guides students through a series of increasingly more advanced clinical experiences to prepare them for the professional world.

-Students have ample opportunities to obtain supervised clinical experience in a variety of settings including public and private schools; acute and chronic care hospitals; rehabilitation centers; health departments; home health agencies; the Margaret A. McManus-Moag Speech, Language, and Hearing Clinic; the Columbia Speech and Language Center; and the Loyola Clinical Centers.
+Students have ample opportunities to obtain supervised clinical experience in a variety of settings including public and private schools; acute and chronic care hospitals; rehabilitation centers; health departments; home health agencies; the Loyola Clinical Centers, including the Margaret A. McManus-Moag Speech, Language, and Hearing Clinic and the Columbia Speech and Language Center.